jasmas/DiscoNet/README.rst

     $ python setup.py install

 DiscoNet makes use of Kivy for GUI components which is distributed with binary wheels for python versions 2.7 and 3.4.
 Stick to those versions to avoid having to build Kivy.
+If you wish to use a different version of python, you will first need to install Kivy, by following the instructions for your platform `here <https://kivy.org/docs/installation/installation.html>`_, before installing DiscoNet.

 Usage
 -----